 A "High Limit", is a safety device that opens the electrical circuit and shuts off the heater based on a water temperature set point within the "High Limit Device".
-The heater contains two (2) high limit devices which are located on the main inlet / outlet header.
+The MasterTemp series of heaters contains two (2) high limit devices which are located on the main inlet / outlet header.